The Foundation for Influenza Epidemiology

 Independent Experts:

-- Bruno LINA, University of Lyon, France (Chair)
+• Bruno LINA, University of Lyon, France (former Chair)

-- Wenqing ZHANG, Head of GIP, WHO, Geneva (Observer)
+• Wenqing ZHANG, Global Influenza Program, WHO, Geneva (Observer)

-- Sandra CHAVES, Foundation for Influenza Epidemiology (Observer)
+• Sandra S CHAVES, Foundation for Influenza Epidemiology, France (Observer)

 Site Representatives: